 I’ve talked at arm’s length here about my challenges with chronic depression, which is fitting because just the other night I acknowledged out loud for the first time that while I’m hasty about drawing people to me at that distance, I make maniacal, anxiety driven work of keeping them at arm’s length and no closer.

-I recently played a computer game that’s been getting a lot of attention as a cult hit Doki Doki Literature Club, and I was thoroughly impressed at the issues it confronts.
-Without spoiling it for anyone, I’ll say that the game dos grapple with the challenges of depression and loneliness.
+I recently played a computer game that’s been getting a lot of attention as a cult hit, Doki Doki Literature Club, and I was thoroughly impressed by the issues it confronts.
+Without spoiling it for anyone, I’ll say that the game does grapple with the challenges of depression and loneliness.
 At one point, a character in the narrative confesses first that she struggles with depression, and that it’s getting more and more difficult for her, she also confesses that part of what’s making it worse, she feels, is her feelings of unrequited love for you the player character.

 The game gives you two options of how to respond and neither leads to anything but tragedy, and neither is the right response to someone coping with depression in the real world.
 You can either say you love her back and want to help heal her, or that you’re her best friend and will do everything you can to help pull her out of her depression.

 Here I am, again, speaking at arm’s length by way of analyzing a video game.
 I had a conversation with a friend the other night about this topic.
 The same conversation where I opened up about the manic need to want and keep people at a very specific distance because I’m terrified of them being both too close and too far.
 She told me not to try to save her, and I told her not to try to do the same for me.

 I bring up Doki Doki above because it’s a tangible example of something I truly believe in regards to living with, battling, and time and again overcoming depression to soldier on: you have to save yourself.